AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Text-to-voice technologies help dyslexic students learn more effectively by listening instead of reading.

-• Personalized learning can involve a diverse set of technologies including AI to elicit how a student learns best and tailor the education accordingly.
+• Personalized learning can involve diverse technologies, including AI, to elicit how a student learns best and tailor the education accordingly.
 Blended and adaptive learning are examples of methods that combine face-to-face instruction with digital learning tools that encourage students to learn by discovery.

 Increasing the effectiveness of staff

-• Intelligent FAQ chatbots to answer questions about class, homework, campus, etc. Chatbots can act as virtual advisors for college students which can free up professors’ time.
+• Intelligent FAQ chatbots to answer questions about class, homework, campus, etc. Chatbots can act as virtual advisors for college students, freeing up professors’ time.

-• Domain specific chatbots: College admission is a complex and stressful process for high school students.
+• Domain-specific chatbots: College admission is a complex and stressful process for high school students.
 College counsellors have limited time to support hundreds of students.
-Chatbots focused on the admission process can support students in this challenging and important process
+Chatbots focused on the admission process can help students in this challenging and important process

 • Individual automation technologies like RPA or combining multiple automation technologies (also called hyperautomation) can help save the time of support staff.